 People can’t read your mind.
 A posted mission statement, goal, or rallying cry will get your team on the same page and aim in the right direction.
 Clearly state expectations of the culture and work ethic of your organization to reduce confusion and ease frustration.
 Not doing so may foster resentment, which will trickle down to everywhere else in the business.
 Clarity breeds confidence.
-A confident team takes action and gets stuff done.
+A confident team takes action and completes the job.

 Step Two: Have a Structured Meeting

 As with anything, a plan reduces the chances of deviation or distraction from reaching the end objective.
-A feedback form, checklist, or rubric sent to team members ahead of time prepares them for what to expect so that they don’t feel like management is constantly hounding them.
+A feedback form, checklist, or rubric sent to team members ahead of time prepares them for what to expect.
+As a result, they don’t feel management constantly hounding them.
 When a consistent review of the plan in a structured meeting becomes part of the work culture, it contributes to the team staying on track while also allowing management to demonstrate respect for employees’ time and contributions.

 Step Three: Prepare Your Mindset